clevermethod/lessons-sass/README.md

         }
     }
 }
+//css
+body{}
+body section
+body section span{}
+body section #Header{}
+body section #Header span{}
 ~~~~
+* note: Empty rules do not get created on convertion.
+The above are just examples of how the nest would occur on render.

+#### Includes
 The next rule is about the placement of `@include`'s (which will be expanded upon later) in your rule.
 They should always be put at the **end** of the rule definition.
-This is due to a bug in some browser inspectors and how they map the rule back to scss file that made it.
-If the include is first, it will think that that scss file made the rule. confusing stuff...
+This is due to a bug in some browser inspectors and how they map the rule back to scss files that made it.
+If the include is first, it will think that, that scss file made the rule. confusing stuff...

 **do**
 ~~~~